 Yes.
 Its paste is applied on spot baldness.

 6- Can licorice help in obesity?

-Licorice may reduce body fat but the accompanying fluid retention offsets any change in body weight.
+Licorice may reduce body fat but the accompanying fluid retention offsets any change in the body weight.

 7- What is De-glycyrrhizinated licorice (DGL)?